 - i.
 Seating and Tables: provide a variety of arrangements using comfortable and durable materials that are accessible to all ages and abilities.
 Permanent seating should be located at the edge of spaces and along connecting pathways where desired.
 Locate seating to promote views and lines of sight across spaces.
-Consider movable furniture that allows visitors to make choices and to gather in smaller or larger groups when desired. - ii.
+Also consider movable furniture that allows visitors to make choices and to gather in smaller or larger groups when desired. - ii.
 Trash and Recycle Bins: Place in strategic locations with convenient access for collection and maintenance. - iii.
 Bike Racks: locate near transit stops, adjacent to building entries, near shared parking areas and/or next to play areas.
 Design bike racks to be attractive, playful and functional. - iv.
-Drinking Fountains: Provide drinking fountains near areas near areas of physical activity that are accessible to all such as playgrounds, multi-use courts, trail heads, and exercise equipment.
+Drinking Fountains: Provide drinking fountains near areas of physical activity that are accessible to all such as playgrounds, multi-use courts, trail heads, and exercise equipment.
 Design drinking fountains to be attractive, playful and functional. - b.
 Visitor Facilities: In larger parks or open spaces that allow for additional park facilities such as bathrooms or concession stands, design them to be adjacent to primary circulation routes and to maximize safe use. - i.
-Restrooms consider providing public
+Restrooms: Consider providing public restrooms, especially if the public space is

-- restrooms, especially if the public space is a regional destination and cannot rely on surrounding uses to provide service. - ii.
-Concession/ kiosk should be located in a way that maximizes use yet minimizes interruption of primary park spaces. - iii.
-Wi-Fi wherever possible, consider providing Wi-Fi access in public spaces. - SAFETY: Provide programming, visibility and active uses to encourage human interaction and promote a sense of personal safety. - a.
+- a regional destination and cannot rely on surrounding uses to provide service. - ii.
+Concession/ kiosks: Located in a way that maximizes use yet minimizes interruption of primary park spaces. - iii.
+Wi-Fi: Wherever possible, consider providing Wi-Fi access in public spaces. - 3.
+SAFETY: Provide programming, visibility and active uses to encourage human interaction and promote a sense of personal safety. - a.
 Crime Prevention Through Environmental Design (CPTED): Apply principles of CPTED by providing open lines of sight throughout parks and public spaces.
 Encourage natural surveillance through strategic placement of trees, shrubs and furniture. - b.
 Lighting: Provide adequate lighting to highlight the public space as community focal points and to highlight special buildings and features throughout the day and evening.
 Consider seasonal lighting and provide adequate light levels to support pedestrian safety and security at central spaces and pathways at night.
 Light levels and the direction of lighting should maximize safety yet minimize night sky light pollution in the surrounding neighborhood. - c.
-Ground Floor Transparency: Provide adequate transparency at the ground level, especially at gathering areas and building entries and view corridors.
-Transparency provides the pedestrian the ability to see or perceive certain activities and spaces in and around the public spaces.
+Ground Floor Transparency: Provide adequate transparency through spaces at the ground level, especially at gathering areas, building entries and view corridors.
+Transparency provides the pedestrian with the ability to see activities in and

-(Top and bottom) The Porch at 30th Street Station, Philadelphia, PA.
-Through creative seating with swing seats and shade canopies, as well as pop up events, visitors enjoy the space and socialize in a comfortable setting.
+(Top and bottom) The Porch at 30th Street Station, Philadelphia, Pennsylvania, implemented creative seating with swing seats and shade canopies, as well as pop up events, for visitors to enjoy the space and socialize in a comfortable setting.
 Source: universitycity.org

-- d.
+- around the public spaces, promoting a sense of safety - d.
 Landscape: Along walkways and more isolated play areas, provide appropriate native tree species with high canopies and low shrub species to maximize sight lines and minimize places to hide.
 Maintain landscape so that there is permanent visibility across open spaces. - e.
-Maintenance: Design the spaces to allow efficient access for operations and maintenance with support facilities (if needed) integral to the overall design.
-Incorporate maintenance needs from the beginning of the park design process.
-Provide access to water, maintenance vehicles where needed and appropriate infrastructure yearround.
+Maintenance: Design the spaces to allow efficient access for operations and maintenance.
+Consider maintenance needs from the beginning of the park design process.
+Provide access to water.
+If needed, provide structurally appropriate routes for maintenance vehicles and appropriate infrastructure year-round.

-Christmas lights at Zuccotti Park, New York City, NY.
-Lighting allows activity within public spaces beyond daylight hours.
-This also helps to activate spaces where people feel safe and comfortable.
+Christmas lights at Zuccotti Park, New York City, New York, heightens activity within public spaces beyond daylight hours.
+This also helps to strengthen safe and comfortable settings.
 Source: Wikipedia